RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Two Step 3D Positioning Scheme

 To derive the estimation of ${\bf u}$, the cost function $f( {\mathbf{u}})$ in \eqref{f1} should be minimized.
 By setting the first-order derivative of $f( {\mathbf{u}})$ equal to zero, we have $\frac{\partial f( {\mathbf{u}})}{\partial{\mathbf{u}}} =-2(\hat{\mathbf{G}}_{\textrm{r}}^T\mathbf{W}_{\textrm{r}}\hat{\mathbf{h}}_{\textrm{r}}) +2(\hat{\mathbf{G}}_{\textrm{r}}^T\mathbf{W}_{\textrm{r}}\hat{\mathbf{G}}_{\textrm{r}}{\mathbf{u}})= 0$.
 Hence, $\mathbf{u}$ is estimated as

 As the estimation error is correlated, the weight matrix $\mathbf{W}_{\textrm{r}}$ should be equal to the inverse of the covariance matrix of the estimation error as

 where ${\bm \Omega}_{\textrm{r}}$ denotes the covariance matrix of the estimation error.
 However, as shown in \eqref{26} and \eqref{new26}, matrix $\mathbf{B}_{\textrm{r}}$ contains the true distances $\{R_{{RU,1}},R_{{RU,2}},\cdots,R_{{RU,M}}\}$, which remain unknown.
 Therefore, the weight matrix is initialized by taking the estimated distances as the approximation of true values.
 Then, the weight matrix can be iteratively updated by the new estimations.
-The detailed initialization algorithm is provided in Algorithm \ref{algts2}.